Running tasks

 The following actions are available:

-It is recommended to always keep this as the first action to be taken on infected files.
+It is recommended to always keep this as the default action to be taken on infected objects.

 Quarantined files cannot be executed or opened; therefore, the risk of getting infected disappears.